NicolaLancellotti/cherry/README.md

 - Struct constructors and struct access expressions can be parsed and type-checked but the lowering to MLIR or LLVM is not implemented yet.
-- JIT is available only with the MLIR backend